vincent8264/car-brand-recog/README.md

 ```bash
 git clone https://github.com/vincent8264/car-brand-recog.git
 ```
-Due to the file size limits of github, a separate download of the models are required.
+Due to the file size limits of github, a separate download of the models is required.

-You can download the models from [google drive](https://drive.google.com/drive/folders/1KsxsLipO8j8h9q5YTSVhAheix0zfj4UJ), and place the .pt files in the ./functions/models folder like this:
+You can download the models on [google drive](https://drive.google.com/drive/folders/1KsxsLipO8j8h9q5YTSVhAheix0zfj4UJ), and place the .pt files in the ./functions/models folder like this:

 │── car_recog.py
 │── functions